X901/Schedule-Background-Task-New/README.md

 on the application you will see the counter of images on Realm database

-When the background task happend it will uploud image one by one to Firebase storage and delete it from Realm and also delete the image from Decount Folder
+When the background task happend it will uploud image one by one to Firebase storage and delete it from Realm and also delete the image from document Folder

 You can check if it finish uplouding by wathing the count on screen it will become 0 if it uplouded every images also you can check the firebase storage to see if there is any image did uplouded

 ### Notice ! :
-we can know how and when exactlly the background will happend sometime happend immediately sometime after a while this depend on my testing
+we cannot know how and when exactlly the background will happend. sometime happend immediately sometime after a while this depend on my testing

 ### Prepare to use the Demo :